-- The Corporate Governance Committee led an evaluation of the performance of the Board of Directors as a whole, each individual Director and the Executive Committees.
-At the conclusion of the evaluation process, the Corporate Governance Committee reported to the Board of Directors that: - The Board of Directors is fully engaged in the oversight of the management of Investcorp Bank and it is fully discharging its responsibilities as set forth in the Charter of the Board of Directors. - The Directors are individually discharging their responsibilities as Directors of Investcorp Bank. - Each Executive Committee is acting in accordance with, and discharging its responsibilities pursuant to, its Terms of Reference.
+The Corporate Governance Committee led an evaluation of the performance of the Board of Directors as a whole, each individual Director and the Executive Committees.
+At the conclusion of the evaluation process, the Corporate Governance Committee reported to the Board of Directors at the meeting of the Board of Directors held on April 27, 2016 that:

+- The Board of Directors is fully engaged in the oversight of the management of Investcorp Bank and it is fully discharging its responsibilities as set forth in the Charter of the Board of Directors. - The Directors are individually discharging their responsibilities as Directors of Investcorp Bank. - Each Executive Committee is acting in accordance with, and discharging its responsibilities pursuant to, its Terms of Reference.

-The Board of Directors approved and adopted the evaluation report of the Corporate Governance Committee.
+The Board of Directors approved and adopted the evaluation report of the Corporate Governance Committee at the meeting of the Board of Directors held on April 27, 2016.